citp/privacy-policy-historical/h/hi/hir/hireology.com.md

 ### Contacting Us

-Any questions about this Privacy Policy should be addressed to _support at Hireology.com_ or by mail at: Hireology Inc., 640 N. LaSalle St, Suite 480, Chicago, Illinois 60654
+Any questions about this Privacy Policy should be addressed to _support at Hireology.com_ or by mail at: Hireology Inc., 303 E. Wacker Drive, Suite 400, Chicago, Illinois 60601

 * * *